 Located 25 minutes by taxi from Mactan-Cebu International Airport is Freedive HQ.
 Set on an overlooking limestone cliff, you will have an instant access to deepwater where you can choose to freedive from 10 m (30 ft) all the way down to 100 m (330 ft) in clear, tropical waters.
 You can even get certified as a Level 1 Freediver, Level 2 Advanced Freediver and Level 3 Master Freediver under a RAID or SSI certification course.
 Moalboal has its fair share of freediving, where two establishments offers AIDA training courses: Freediving Philippines and Savedra Dive Center.

 At the end of the day and just in case you want more amazing dive adventures, you have to remember that Cebu is a tourist hub.
 It has all the infrastructure to take you to nearby diving destinations such as the hammerhead territory of Cabilao Island and the black coral laden reefs of Balicasag in Bohol or the humongous school of jacks in Apo Island in Dumaguete.
-Just in case you want to bring back some goodies (we call it “pasalubong”) to your friends and family back home, we highly suggest you pick the sugar-coated otap and the sweet dried mangoes.
-Or if your friend is in to music, Cebu guitars are one of the best in the world.
+Just in case you want to bring back some goodies (we call it “pasalubong”) to your friends and family back home, pick the sugar-coated otap and the sweet dried mangoes.
+Or if your friend is in to music, Cebu makes some of the best guitars in the world.

 This post contains affiliate links.
 This means we may earn a commission on things you book through this website at no extra cost to you.